Lou Busch: Marriages

-He married actress-singer Janet Blair in 1943; the union ended in divorce in 1950.
-He wed singer Margaret Whiting in 1950, and their daughter was born that December.
-Whiting also sued him for divorce, in 1953.
+He married actress and singer Janet Blair in 1943; the union ended in divorce in 1950.
+He wed singer Margaret Whiting in 1950, and their daughter was born in December 1950.
+That union also ended in divorce, in 1953.

 Death

 In the late 1970s, Busch did some live performances with Mayorga and others in Southern California.
 He died in Camarillo, California, on September 19, 1979, as a result of injuries sustained in an automobile crash.
+He was 69 years old.
 He was interred in the Westwood Village Mortuary near UCLA.